-The Strategy is designed to enhance the existing tourism proposition of the city that will contribute to its evolvement as a Gateway City to the Wild Atlantic Way.
-The purpose of the Strategy is to present the destination development themes organised into an experience development framework to be adopted as a destination action plan for the next five years.
+The purpose of the Plan is to present the destination development themes organised into an experience development framework to be adopted as a destination action plan for the next five years.
 This framework will provide the context for tourism operators and stakeholders to work in partnership, create new and improve existing visitor experiences, and communicate coherent and unified stories to the visitor.

-The objectives of the Strategy are to:
+The Plan objectives are to: